-You invest $$$$ in SEO and suddenly Google changes its algorithm (like it did recently), and BOOM all your ranking pages are to be found nowhere.
-Similarly, you invested $$$$$ in Facebook ads and got all those page likes and Facebook changed its algorithm, and BOOM your post reaches only a thousand people in a 100,000+ likes page.
+You invest $$$$ in SEO, and suddenly Google changes its algorithm (like it did recently), and BOOM, all your ranking pages are to be found nowhere.
+Similarly, you invested $$$$$ in Facebook ads and got all those page likes, and Facebook changed its algorithm, and BOOM, your post reaches only a thousand people on a 100,000+ likes page.

 This never happens with email.
 You control your list!
 No one can steal that from you(Yes, they can, but you know what I mean).

-Not that SEO or Facebook ads are bad, but emails are a safe assets.
+Not that SEO or Facebook ads are bad, but emails are safe assets.

 Email marketing might not seem a good option in 2021, but it is.
 If your email copies are fantastic, you can directly penetrate the market and grab your clients’/customers’ attention.
 The above reasons are my views on “Why Email Marketing?”